idrissyed7/DDSPermissionsManager/README.md

 ### Containerization

 For convenience, the UI and API can be built into a single container image.
-A suitable version of gradle and npm must be available.
+A suitable version of Java (11 and up) and npm must be available.
 The following snippet illustrates how to build a container image:

     # Set the database dependency.